DMN Tutorial

 What is DMN?

 DMN stands for Decision Model and Notation.
-It is a standard administered by an OMG institution and has been widely adopted across various industries.
+It is a standard administered by the Object Management Group (OMG) and has been widely adopted across various industries.
 Businesses leverage DMN to design decision models that are used for automation of the decision-making processes.
 DMN serves as a common language to align business and IT on repeatable business rules and decision management.
 The notation enhances business efficiency, reduces the risk of human error, and ensures that decision models are interchangeable across the organization.

 Core elements of DMN include: